adambiser/imf-creator/README.md

 For convenience, compiled versions can also be found in the base folder of this project.

 #### Linux
-On Linux you will need to install some of dependencies to be able run this
+On Linux you will need to install some dependencies to run this.

 ##### Ubuntu / Debian
 ```bash